 - Practice-level nursing theories provide frameworks for nursing interventions and suggest outcomes or the effect of nursing practice.

-- Theories developed at this level have a more direct effect on nursing practice as compared to more abstract theories.
+- Theories developed at this level have a more direct effect on nursing practice than more abstract theories.

 - These theories are interrelated with concepts from middle-range theories or grand theories.